-NCIRF: National Cancer Institute dosimetry system for Radiography and Fluoroscopy
+NCIRF: NCI dosimetry system for Radiography and Fluoroscopy

 State-of-the-Art Phantoms

-NCIRF features state-of-the-art pediatric and adult computational human phantoms developed by the University of Florida and National Cancer Institute, representing reference individuals defined by the International Commission on Radiological Protection (ICRP).
-The phantom library will be extended to include the ICRP reference phantoms, the body size-dependent phantom library, and pregnant women phantoms.
+NCIRF features state-of-the-art pediatric and adult computational human phantoms, representing reference individuals defined by the International Commission on Radiological Protection (ICRP).
+The phantom library is being extended to include the phantoms with various arm postures, the body size-dependent phantom library, and pregnant women phantoms.

 On-the-Fly Monte Carlo Calculations

 Interventional fluoroscopy often involves x-ray irradiation at various angles, even in a single session.
 Dose estimation based on pre-calculated dose tables may provide substantial dosimetric errors.
-Therefore, it is crucial to calculate organ dose using on-the-fly Monte Carlo radiation transport techniques.
-A 3D Monte Carlo, dose calculation module, based on an extensively benchmarked Monte Carlo code, GEANT4, is built in NCIRF and running in the background.
+Hence, it is crucial to calculate organ dose using on-the-fly Monte Carlo radiation transport techniques.
+A 3D Monte Carlo dose calculation module, based on an extensively benchmarked Monte Carlo code, GEANT4, is built in NCIRF and running in the background.
+Multithreading technology is also implemented into NCIRF to speed up dose calculations.

 Intuitive User Interface

-NCIRF provides an intuitive graphical user interface allowing users to select from various pediatric and adult computational phantoms and enter x-ray source definition, and finally to output organ doses with statistical errors.
-NCIRF is running on a personal computer, but users also can export input files running directly on a general-purpose Monte Carlo code, MCNP, to utilize their parallel computing servers.
-NCIRF also features a batch module where users can automatically run many radiation events.
+NCIRF provides an intuitive graphical user interface allowing users to select from various pediatric and adult computational phantoms and enter x-ray source definitions, and finally output organ doses with statistical errors.
+NCIRF is running on a personal computer on Windows, Mac, and LINUX, but users also can export input files to run them on a general-purpose Monte Carlo code, MCNP, using parallel computing servers.
+NCIRF also features Batch Manager where users can automatically create input files and run many radiation events.

 How to Access This Resource